 Half Term – A holiday between terms, usually around mid February.

-Summer Holiday – The big holiday in the year, between 17 July and 5 September 2017
+Summer Holiday – The big holiday in the year, Around 15 July and 6 September 2019

 Please note, that if you are in London during school holidays, many of the tourist attractions, public transport hubs, shops and restaurants are likely to be busier than normal and it is recommended to book your tickets in advance, not only securing you a place, but possibly also allowing you to pay less.
 You can find more information about attractions on our dedicated page here.